robertocolabene/BBModules/README.md

 You should use the opening probability in combination with "one shot, signal off" or "meanwhile, signal off".<br>
 You should use the distance probability variations in combination with "one shot, signal on".<br>
 In most of the cases "one shot, signal off" will be the best option.<br>
-Could be more easy to work with gates and triggers.<br>

 <br><br>
 ## Donation